There are a number of organisations that can help your business grow.

-Chesterfield Innovation Support Programme (Chesterfield Borough Council) is a 3 year ERDF funded project which aims to increase the level of specialist support available to businesses in the Chesterfield area.
+Chesterfield Innovation Support Programme (Chesterfield Borough Council) is a project which aims to increase the level of support available to businesses in the Chesterfield area.

-- workshops, seminars & networking events
+- workshops, seminars and networking events

-- access to specialist Innovation Advisers
+- access to specialist innovation advisers

-For further information on the Innovation Support Programme please contact:
+For further information on the Innovation Support Programme, please contact:

 Innovation Support Project Manager